 Research category (for MHLS, EPS and AHSS awards)

-This award recognises outstanding scientific performance.
-It can for example relate to exceptional personal contribution to the progression of projects (innovation, problem solving, the completion of work of high quality and integrity), the publication of major papers or patents, invited presentations at International conferences, obtaining of prizes or external funding, establishment of new collaborations, management of collaborations with external partners, contributions to impact (including engagement with policy makers and industrial partners), engagement with innovation and commercialisation, evidence of esteem from the research field etc.
+This award recognises outstanding research performance.
+It can for example relate to exceptional personal contribution to the progression of projects (innovation, problem solving, the completion of work of high quality and integrity), the publication of major papers/ patents/ relevant outputs, invited presentations at International conferences, obtaining of prizes or external funding, establishment of new collaborations, management of collaborations with external partners, contributions to impact (including engagement with policy makers and industrial partners), engagement with innovation and commercialisation, evidence of esteem from the research field etc.

 Citizenship and outreach category (for MHLS, EPS and AHSS awards)

 This category recognises postdoc involvement in QUB business through, for example: public engagement and dissemination of research to non-specialist audiences (public talks, festivals, events, engagement with schools, social media outreach, dissemination via mainstream media or blogs, vlogs etc…), community consultation and information, student recruitment events, committee work, the organisation of events (e.g. conferences, symposia, courses, laboratory research meetings, journal clubs, etc.), volunteering for students’ activities (e.g. chairing/judging at symposium) and other marks of administrative leadership.
 Being a member of a committee will be considered but emphasis should be made on the actual contribution of the postdoc to the committee rather than simple membership (i.e. actions and outcomes).
 Contributions to national, international or field-specific societies and committees are also relevant to this category.

 In the case of AHSS nominees, this award also includes the items corresponding to the "Support" category in MHLS and EPS.